More for less: Predicting and maximizing genetic variant discovery via Bayesian nonparametrics: Introduction

 In the present work, we propose a Bayesian nonparametric methodology to predict the number of new variants to be discovered in a follow-up study given observed data from a pilot study.
 Critically, our approach works when the experimental conditions change between the pilot and follow-up.
-We then demonstrate how to apply the proposed methodology for designing a follow-up study given data available from a pilot study.
-For prediction, we use a classic Bayesian nonparametric framework for feature allocations known as the \emph{beta-Bernoulli process} \citep{hjort1990nonparametric, kim1999nonparametric, thibaux2007hierarchical, teh2009indian}.
-The posterior distributions of all our predicted quantities, such as the number of new variants to be discovered, are available in closed form.
+We then demonstrate how to apply the proposed methodology for optimal budget allocation in the design of a follow-up study given data available from a pilot study.
+Here, for prediction, we build on a classic Bayesian nonparametric framework for feature allocations known as the beta-Bernoulli process \citep{hjort1990nonparametric, kim1999nonparametric, thibaux2007hierarchical, teh2009indian,broderick2012beta}.
+The posterior distributions of all our predicted quantities, such as the number of new variants to be discovered, are available in closed-form expressions.
 Our corresponding Bayesian estimators are simple, computationally efficient, and scalable to massive datasets.
-In addition, our Bayesian nonparametric framework captures realistic power laws in genetic data.
-And Bayesian hierarchical modeling allows us to straightforwardly accommodate changes in experimental setup.
-We will see that, when the pilot and follow-up studies are constrained to have the same experimental setup as in previous work, our Bayesian nonparametric predictions are competitive with the state-of-the-art and superior to a number of recent proposals.
+In addition, our Bayesian nonparametric framework captures realistic power-law behaviors in genetic data.
+We will see that, when the pilot and follow-up studies are constrained to have the same experimental setup as in previous work, our predictions are competitive with the state-of-the-art and superior to a number of recent proposals.
 Most importantly, though, we demonstrate that our predictions maintain their accuracy when experimental conditions change between the pilot and follow-up.
 Finally, we give an empirical demonstration of how our predictions can be used for designing the follow-up study with an optimal allocation of a fixed budget between quality and quantity.
-We validate the proposed methodology on synthetic and real data, with a focus on the recent gnomAD dataset of \citet{karczewski2019variation}.
+We validate the proposed methodology on synthetic and real data, with a focus on human genomics.
+Specifically, we consider the TCGA and MSK-impact datasets \citep{cheng2015memorial}, as well as the recent gnomAD dataset of \citet{karczewski2019variation}.